Lycoris Recoil

+Lycoris Recoil (リコリス・リコイル, Rikorisu Rikoiru) is an original Japanese anime television series created by Spider Lily and Asaura.
+It was produced by A-1 Pictures and aired from July to September 2022.
+Set in Tokyo, Lycoris Recoil follows two young orphaned teenage girls named Chisato Nishikigi and Takina Inoue, who were recruited in the Direct Attack organization to carry out assassinations under the "Lycoris" program while they work at a local café and perform various tasks such as childcare, shopping, and teaching classes.

-A manga adaptation by Yasunori Bizen began serialization in Media Factory's manga magazine Monthly Comic Flapper in September 2022, and a spin-off light novel, titled Lycoris Recoil: Ordinary Days by Asaura was published under ASCII Media Works' Dengeki Bunko in September 2022 as well.
+A manga adaptation by Yasunori Bizen began serialization in Media Factory's manga magazine Monthly Comic Flapper in September 2022.
+A spin-off light novel, titled Lycoris Recoil: Ordinary Days, written by Asaura and illustrated by Imigimuru, was published under ASCII Media Works' Dengeki Bunko in September 2022 as well.
 A stage play adaptation of the series was performed in January 2023.
+An original net animation, titled Lycoris Recoil: Friends are thieves of time, was released from April to May 2025.

 Plot

-Takina Inoue is a member of a government-sponsored all-female task force of assassins and spies made up of orphans known as "Lycoris", an undercover group (named after the flower) who eliminate criminals and terrorists in Tokyo while disguised as high school students to maintain peace in Japan, with roots in a fictional pre-Meiji group named "Higanbana".
-However, during an operation to intercept a large exchange of firearms, she starts firing indiscriminately at the enemies in order to save a colleague that was taken as hostage, jeopardizing the safety of other Lycoris in the process.
-As a result, the agency dismissed her for disobeying orders.
-She was then transferred to work with an elite Lycoris agent Chisato Nishikigi, who is known for her involvement in the destruction of the old radio tower, on a branch of the agency that operates undercover as a café called "LycoReco".
-Intending to be reinstated back to the agency, Takina cooperates with Chisato on managing the café, while the peace that is being protected by the Lycoris is being challenged by terrorists led by Majima.
+Takina Inoue is a member of a government-sponsored all-female task force of assassins and spies made up of young orphaned girls known as "Lycoris", an undercover group named after the flower who eliminate criminals and terrorists in Tokyo while disguised as high school students to maintain peace in Japan, with roots in a fictional pre-Meiji group named "Higanbana".

+However, during an operation to intercept a large exchange of firearms, Takina starts firing indiscriminately at the enemies in order to save a colleague who was taken hostage, jeopardizing the safety of other Lycoris in the process.
+As a result, the agency dismisses her for disobeying orders.
+She is then transferred to work with an elite Lycoris agent named Chisato Nishikigi, who is known for her involvement in the destruction of the old radio tower, in a branch of the agency which operates undercover as a café called "LycoReco".
+Intending to be reinstated back to the agency, Takina cooperates with Chisato in managing the café, while the peace that is being protected by the Lycoris is being challenged by terrorists led by the deranged Majima.

 Characters

-LycoReco
+Café LycoReco

+Café LycoReco (喫茶リコリコ, Kissa RicoRico), also known as Sweets&Cafe LycoReco, or commonly known as LycoReco, is a small neighborhood café located in Sumida, north of Kinshichō Station.
+The café has a wooden exterior with stained glass windows.
+It features elegant greenery with a notable cheery tree.
+This café specializes in selling Japanese desserts and high quality coffee.
+It also serves a variety of clients from middle schoolers to people in their 50s.
+Prior to its establishment, it was a facility operated by Direct Attack, a secret organization tasked with crime prevention in Japan and carries out its duties covertly through the use of female agents known as "Lycoris".